Suprême Coloma

 Not described in source.

-Flesh and Flavor: Whitish, fine, melting, nearly free from grit, very full of saccharine juice, acidulous, with a special perfume of much delicacy.
+Whitish, melting (both sources).
+Downing adds: juicy, buttery, sweet, pleasant, rating the variety Good.
+Hedrick describes the flesh as fine, nearly free from grit, very full of saccharine juice, acidulous, with a special perfume of much delicacy, rating it first quality.

 Season